 Leah is an associate in our Litigation Group in Toronto.
 Her practice focuses on defence litigation, including commercial matters (specializing in telecommunications, accounting and pensions matters) and professional negligence.
-She has served as junior counsel in motions, applications, trials and class actions up to the Supreme Court of Canada, and as lead counsel before courts and administrative tribunals in a wide range of complex matters.
+She has served as counsel in motions, applications, trials and class actions, and as lead counsel before courts and administrative tribunals in a wide range of complex matters.

 Leah’s notable engagements include: